Back to Projects List

 Work for 2021-22 continues the evaluation of the Birth to 5 component of the Superintendents ECE Plan.
 In addition to data collection and transition activities, researchers will coordinate, plan, advise, communicate and meet with the Institute Program and Research teams.

-Research & Evaluation Methods, Early Education & Development
+Research, Measurement and Evaluation Methods, Early Childhood Education and Development